Tomboxhall/history-of-edinburgh/README.md

 - [FontAwesome](https://fontawesome.com/) Providing the Icons.
 - [Balsamiq](https://balsamiq.com/) For designing the WireFrames.
 - [CloudConvert](https://cloudconvert.com/jpg-to-webp) Converting JPG images to WEBP, for better optimisation on the website.
-- [Techsini](https://techsini.com/multi-mockup/) To create the Mockup of the website used in this README.
+- [Am i Responsive](https://amiresponsive.co.uk/) Creating the Mockup of my website on multiple devices for the README.
 - [Colorhunt](https://colorhunt.co/palette/5b0888713abe9d76c1e5cff7) To source the Color Paletre used in this website.
 - Google Chrome Lighthouse - To check Accessibility.
 - [Toptal](https://www.toptal.com/designers/colorfilter) For checking the Color-blind accessibility.